oubiwann/tharsk/README.rst

 Name
 ----

-The following names were considered for the project:
+The following names were considered for the project (taken from the first word list imported into the application: Proto-Celtic):

 * *bargo*: "book"